vsajip/python-gnupg/README.rst

 * Improved test behaviour with GnuPG >= 2.1.
 Failures when deleting test directory trees are now ignored.
 Thanks to Daniel Kahn Gillmor for the patch.

+* Added close_file keyword argument to verify_file to allow the file closing to be made optional.
+Current behaviour is maintained - close_file=False can be passed to skip closing the file being verified.

 0.4.0
 -----